papplegate/datasci_getting_data_finalproj/README.md

 Step 3 asks us to replace the activity codes in y_*.txt with the corresponding activity names.
 I created a vector of activity names using indexing, not through merge().
 I then bound the various tall variables together using cbind, as mentioned above.

 Step 4 asks us to label the variables with easily-readable names.
 The first lecture of Week 4 (http://jtleek.com/modules/03_GettingData/04_01_editingTextVariables/#16) suggests that variables should be all lower case and should not include abbreviations.
-The discussion forums suggested that underscores or dots in variable names are discouraged.
+The discussion forums further suggest that underscores or dots in variable names are discouraged (https://class.coursera.org/getdata-013/forum/search?q=lower+case#15-state-query=lower+case).
 Following this logic, I used gsub repeatedly to replace the various abbreviations with long-form words, and to delete punctuation from the column names.

 Finally, Step 5 involves making the data set tidy, averaging replicate values.
 To carry out this step, I first melt()ed the data set using the subject and activity columns as factors.
 I then used ddply() to average over the numerical values, using the subject, activity, and variable columns as factors.

-### Results (Code Book)
+### Results

+The final tidy data frame has 15,120 rows and 4 columns.
+The number of rows agrees with intuition in that there are 30 subjects, six activities per subject, and 84 mean and standard deviation values per subject and activity (30* 6* 84 = 15120).
+Given that this data set has many more rows than columns and treats measurement type as a variable, it is a "tall" data set.
+Both "wide" and "tall" formats are permitted for this assignment, as emphasized by David Hood, a community Teaching Assistant in the course (https://class.coursera.org/getdata-013/forum/thread?thread_id=30).

+The columns have titles "subject", "activity", "variable", and "value".
+The names of the first two columns are self-evident from the discussion above.
+The "variable" column contains the measurement type, as expanded in Step 4.
+The "value" column contains the averages asked for in the problem statement.
+All the measurements were normalized by Anguita et al. (2013) to the [-1, 1] interval, so they do not have units.

+The strings in the "variable" column meet the specifications given in Week 4 (http://jtleek.com/modules/03_GettingData/04_01_editingTextVariables/#16; https://class.coursera.org/getdata-013/forum/search?q=lower+case#15-state-query=lower+case) in that they do not contain underscores, dots, or capital letters.
+All of these strings start with "average", to indicate that averaging has been performed relative to the original measurements.
+Otherwise, the names are relatively self-explanatory.

 ### References